ashishforgrz/24/README.md

   Syntax - map1.clear();
 5. Map.prototype.forEach() – executes the callback function once for each key/value pair in the Map Syntax - map1.forEach(callback[, thisArgument]);
-6. Map.prototype.values() – returns an iterator object which contains all the values present in the Map Object Syntax - map1.values()

 Error Handling -
 --try and catch statement -